Tutorial 6 - Creating a more complex Annotator¶

 able to search for objects aswell.
 As already done in the previous tutorials

-we will now implement another small annotator called ClassFilterAnnotator
+we will now implement another small annotator called ClassFilterAnnotator.

 As the name suggests it is again used to filter objects depending on the query

 that was sent to RoboKudo.
-This time we will use the obj.type
+This time we will use the obj.type field to search

 for the different classes however.
 You can find the template annotator in